 - Group 4 - Species interactions with each other and with humans

-CSC is responsible for coordinating the BioDT project as well as setting up, developing and operating the technical platform required for the Biodiversity Digital Twin, leveraging LUMI’s high performance computing, AI and data analytics capabilities.
+CSC is responsible for coordinating the BioDT project as well as setting up, developing and operating the required technical platform leveraging LUMI’s high performance computing, AI and data analytics capabilities.

-CSC will also contribute with its data analytics and data management teams to topics including:
+As part of BioDT, CSC will also contribute to topics including:

 - gathering, translating and combining the existing European and global biodiversity data necessary to carry out the modelling applications across the different use cases

-- upscaling, implementing and testing the predictive capacity of the digital twin, as well as applying the digital twin to scenario simulations, predictions and biomonitoring
+- upscaling, implementing and testing the predictive capacity of digital twins, as well as applying digital twins to scenario simulations, predictions and biomonitoring

 - creating an expert network to ensure the interoperability of data and software across the research infrastructures involved

-Further to these topics, CSC will be involved in ensuring the uptake of the Biodiversity Digital Twin by research infrastructures and its integration into communities’ workflows and platforms.
-As part of this, a key objective will be to align the Biodiversity Digital Twin with other related initiatives and programmes, in particular Destination Earth (DestinE) and the European Data Infrastructures such as EOSC, GaiaX and EuroHPC.
+Further to these topics, CSC will be involved in ensuring the uptake of the Biodiversity Digital Twin prototype by research infrastructures and its integration into communities’ workflows and platforms.
+As part of this, a key objective will be to align BioDT with other related initiatives and programmes, in particular Destination Earth (DestinE) and the European Data Infrastructures such as EOSC, GaiaX and EuroHPC.